felixseeger/tz25/plan.md

 - ☐ Ensure consistent rendering across all platforms

 ## Documentation
-- ☐ Document components and their usage
+- ☑️ Document components and their usage
-- ☐ Create a style guide for future development
+- ☑️ Create a style guide for future development
 - ☐ Add comments to complex code sections
-- ☐ Create README with setup and development instructions
+- ☑️ Create README with setup and development instructions
-- ☐ Document API endpoints and data structures
+- ☑️ Document API endpoints and data structures
-- ☐ Create component storybook for visual documentation
+- ☑️ Create component storybook for visual documentation (basic setup)
-- ☐ Document build and deployment process
+- ☑️ Document build and deployment process

 ## Testing
 - ☑️ Implement Playwright tests for UI features